CloudLabsAI-Azure/Developing-AI-Applications-with-Azure-AI-Studio/Labs/Exercise 1 - Understanding the Lifecycle of Model Development.md

+# Understanding the Lifecycle of Model Development

+## Task 1: Comprehend the Flow Development Lifecycle

 ## Flow development lifecycle

 Prompt flow offers a well-defined process that facilitates the seamless development of AI applications.
 By using it, you can effectively progress through the stages of developing, testing, tuning, and deploying flows, ultimately resulting in the creation of fully fledged AI applications.